Bài học cùng chủ đề

 Where in paragraph 1 does the following sentence best fit?

-The phrase provokes intense scrutiny in paragraph 1 could best be replaced by __________.
+The word explicit in paragraph 1 could be best replaced by __________.

 The word they in paragraph 2 refers to __________.

-The word perpetuation in paragraph 3 is OPPOSITE in meaning to __________.
+The word realm in paragraph 3 is closest in meaning to __________.

 Which of the following can be inferred from the passage?